 About the Facility

-The comprehensive WCRC rehabilitation package spans medical and nursing care, physiotherapy, occupational therapy, social work, dietetics, and speech therapy services.
+The comprehensive WCRC inpatient rehabilitation package spans medical and nursing care as well as allied healthcare services such as physiotherapy, occupational therapy, social work, dietetics, and speech and language therapy.
 Additional support services include a wheelchair repair workshop, pharmacy, and radiography.
-The WCRC’s commitment extends to a fully functioning Outpatients Department (OPD) and specialist clinics for scoliosis, spinal issues, amputations, and wheelchair seating.
+The WCRC’s commitment to promoting holistic care extends to a fully functioning Outpatients Department (OPD) and specialist clinics for individuals with scoliosis, spinal issues and amputations, as well as for wheelchair seating and follow up.

-Beyond its healthcare offerings, WCRC distinguishes itself with unique features like a wheelchair basketball court, obstacle course, time-trial course, and a Health and Wellness Centre, housing an indoor heated swimming pool and gymnasium for community use.
+Beyond its healthcare offerings, WCRC distinguishes itself with unique facilities like a wheelchair basketball court, obstacle course, time-trial course, and a Health and Wellness Centre, housing an indoor heated swimming pool and gymnasium for patient and community use.

-Prospective clients from both public and private sectors can access services by completing an application form or scheduling a full assessment at the Out-Patient Department.
-Notably, WCRC, as a physical rehabilitation center, does not provide trauma, acute, or post-acute medical services.
+Prospective clients from both public and private sectors can access services by completing an application form or scheduling a full assessment at the Outpatients Department.
+Notably, WCRC, as a physical rehabilitation centre, does not provide trauma, acute, or post-acute medical services.

 Facility Board Initiatives

-The board is committed to fostering inclusive participation in the facilities as well as beyond through its various initiatives.
-It hosts fund-raising activities in collaboration with staff to raise funds that will support initiatives in the facilities for both patients and staff.
-Some of the initiatives that are funded by the board are listed below.
+The Board is committed to fostering inclusive participation at WCRC and beyond through its various initiatives.
+The Board hosts fundraising events, in collaboration with members of staff, to raise funds that will further support projects initiated at the Centre.
+Some of the initiatives that are funded by the Board are listed below.

 - Peer Support Programme